openshift/openshift-origin-design/web-console/4.0-designs/storage/Expand Storage Cluster/Expand Storage Cluster.md

 To add capacity, the flow will be decided based on the platform OpenShift is deployed on:

 - **Add Capacity** - add capacity by creating underlying storage devices/volumes (in the cloud, i.e. AWS/cloud)
-- **Add Storage Devices** - use existing nodes & add available storage devices/volumes to select from (for UPI/unmanaged, i.e. VMware / Baremetal)
+- **Add Storage Devices (4.3)** - use existing nodes & add available storage devices/volumes to select from (for UPI/unmanaged, i.e. VMware / Baremetal)

 ### Add Capacity (AWS/cloud)
 ![Storage Resources List](img/Expand-Storage-01.png)